git-town/git-town/README.md

 Call this from the feature branch that you want to ship.

 * run the command: `git ship`<br>
+* run the command passing in the squashed commit message: `git ship [commit messsage]`
 * abort the command when there are conflicts: `git ship --abort`

 <table>